nervosnetwork/rfcs/rfcs/0028-change-since-relative-timestamp/0028-change-since-relative-timestamp.md

 Created: 2021-02-03
 ---

-# Use input cell committing block timestamp as the start time for the relative timestamp in `Since`
+# Use input cell committing block timestamp as the start time for the relative timestamp in `since`

 ## Abstract